Load Test

 Additional Flags

-• --include: Specify a comma-separated list of FQDNs that you want Skyramp to generate requests for.
+• --include: Specify a comma-separated list of fully qualified domain names (FQDNs) that you want Skyramp to generate requests for.

-• --exclude: Specify a comma-separated list of FQDNs for which you do not want Skyram to generate requests for.
+• --exclude: Specify a comma-separated list of FQDNs for which you do not want Skyramp to generate requests for.
 This flag takes precedence over --include if a FQDN is specified in both.

 • --runtime: Select the test runtime environment [Local, Docker, Kubernetes]